build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 date: 2023-06-15
 ---

-In today’s fast-paced digital world, real-time streaming analytics has become increasingly important as organisations need to understand what customers, application and products are doing right now and react promptly.
-For example, businesses want to analyse data in real-time to continuously monitor an application to ensure high service uptime and personalize promotional offers and product recommendations to customers.
-However, building such an end-to-end real-time streaming application with Apache Kafka producer and consumer can be quite challenging.
+In today’s fast-paced digital world, real-time streaming analytics have become increasingly important as organisations seek to understand what customers, applications, and products are doing right now - so they can react promptly.
+For example, businesses want to analyse data in real-time to continuously monitor an application, ensuring high service uptime and personalize promotional offers and product recommendations to customers.
+However, building such an end-to-end, real-time streaming application with Apache Kafka producer and consumer can be quite challenging.

 This tutorial shows you how to setup and implement a real-time data pipeline using Amazon Managed Streaming for Apache Kafka (MSK).
 More specifically, the guide details how streaming data can be ingested to the Kafka cluster, processed in real-time and consumed by a downstream application.